 The two approaches are financially equivalent, so both are equally correct.
 This choice is a matter of personal preference.

-Regardless of which option will be used, the credit card account must be created first under the Bank Accounts tab.
+Regardless of which option will be used, the credit card account must be created first under the Bank and Cash Accounts tab.
 A credit card account is considered a bank account because it can be used as a medium of exchange and is maintained by a financial institution rather than the business.

-Enable the Bank Accounts tab and create the credit card account as described here.
+Enable the Bank and Cash Accounts tab and create the credit card account as described here.
 You may wish to add custom fields to your bank accounts to record things like account numbers and financial institutions.
-You can also assign account code numbers to control the order in which accounts are displayed or match them to an overall numbering scheme for your chart of accounts.
+You can also assign account code numbers to match them to an overall numbering scheme for your chart of accounts.

 The credit card will now be displayed in your Bank Accounts tab along with other bank accounts.
 Because most transactions will post to this account from New Payment transactions, the account’s balance will usually be negative.
-Only refunds or payments to the credit card will move its balance in a positive direction:
+Only refunds or payments to the credit card issuer will move its balance in a positive direction.

-To set up the credit card as a contra asset account, leave the control account field at the default option of Cash at bank when you create it:
+To set up the credit card as a contra asset account, leave the control account field at the default option of Cash at bank when you create it.
+If you have not yet created any custom control accounts for bank accounts, this option will not appear when defining the credit card:

 On your Balance Sheet, the balance of the credit card account will reduce the balance of the control account, Cash at bank.

 The advantage of the contra asset option is your Summary page and Balance Sheet show at a glance how much cash you have to spend that is not already obligated.
 The disadvantage is credit card balances are not so visible.

-To set up the credit card as a liability account, you must first create a custom control account in your chart of accounts.
+To set up the credit card as a liability account, you must first create a custom control account for bank accounts in your chart of accounts.
 Give it a name like Current liabilities if you want it to include other short-term obligations.
 Or just name it Credit cards.
-Indicate the custom control account is made up of bank accounts: